School of Trout Hosted BC Creek Trip Information

 Golf

 The St. Eugene Resort boasts an excellent 18 hole golf course.
 If you want to bring your clubs and skip a day of fishing in the middle of the trip, you’re welcome to do so — and we will pick up the cost of your golfing excursion.
-But we need to know that that’s your preference — and we would need to know no later than March 1st to make the necessary arrangements.
-(The “skip fishing and go golfing” day would be on Sunday, July 20th, which would be our third day on the water.)
+But we need to know that that’s your preference — and we would need to know as soon as possible to make the necessary arrangements.

 You’re also welcome to arrive early, or stay on after the trip wraps up, to enjoy the local golfing.
 There are a number of excellent golf courses within easy driving range.